AnaMac3/42-CPP_Module_04/README.md

 - Can be used as pointers/references to enable polymorphism
 - Supports multiple inheritance

-The interfaces are used when you want to define a behaviour common to several very different classes.
+Interfaces are used when you want to define a behaviour common to unrelated classes.
 For example: an interface IPrintable could be implemented by unrelated classes like Invoice, Report, or Label.

 ### Abstract Classes vs Interfaces